galbiatidavide/MyocardioModel/README.md

 ## 🧠 Project Overview

-**Enigma** is a mathematical and computational framework to reconstruct, simulate, and infer electrical propagation in the human heart from sparse electro-anatomical data.
+This is a mathematical and computational framework to reconstruct, simulate, and infer electrical propagation in the human heart from sparse electro-anatomical data.

 Developed within the course *Scientific Computing Tools for Advanced Mathematical Modelling*, this project uses **Gaussian Processes**, **Neural Networks**, **Autoencoders**, and **U-Net architectures** to tackle challenges in cardiac activation modeling.
 The codebase is structured in three main checkpoints: